JRose31619/ShowCase/DemoProjects - Copy/Projects-CSharp/SQLDemo/SQLHomeWorkApp/README.md

 ### UI Actions
 When validation is complete, data is then passed from the respective windows code behind to the UI Actions class.
-From here data is sent directly to the class library, then to the respective data base.
-Depending on the action, Data may be returned from the data base to the user
+Here, connection to appsettings.JSON is established.
+The connection string is retreived and formatted based on the users selected data base.

+(Insert Images here)

+The interface for database data is created by passing in the users selected database.
+Users selected action is then ran by the interface instance passing in the users submitted data

 (Insert Images here)